Guides to Caravanning

 In mapping out caravans, the route may not be the most direct route from one campground to another, but we can assure you it will be the most scenic route noting attractions along the way you will not want to miss.
 Road directions may have changed since going to print due to road construction, flooding, etc. If there are changes in directions, you will be informed during the travel briefing.

-When traveling in Canada and Alaska you should expect dirt and gravel roads.
-Winnebago Outdoor Adventures and Winnebago Industries, Inc. are not responsible for any damage to your motorhome due to road conditions.
+All the highways the Alaska Caravan travels are paved, however, with the severe winters there will always be road repair/construction.
+In these areas you may travel on dirt and/or gravel road sections.
+Winnebago Outdoor Adventures and Winnebago Industries, Inc. are not responsible for any damage to your motor home due to road conditions.

 Seating will be determined by the card you draw from a deck of cards each time you board the bus at the campground.
 Your event hosts will explain the deck of cards seating system at caravan orientation.
 The first seats (to the right of the bus driver) are always reserved for your event hosts or designated bus captains.
 Handicapped and step-on guides may also require seating up front.